CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-03-python1_intro.md

 ### Tuples

-Tuples are essentially immutable (i.e. unchangable) lists, created with parentheses `()`.
-We won't use them much yet, but they're nice to be aware of.
+Tuples are essentially immutable (i.e. unchangable) lists, created with parentheses `( )`.
+This variable type will become very important when we learn about functions in a few weeks.
 {% highlight python %}
 >>> my_tuple = (4, 5, 6)
 >>> # Note that python will not let you change a tuple once it has been defined: